 Becoming Who We Are

-Studies revealed on a group of 17 year old school girls, showed that 70% thought it was ok for their partner to hit them in certain circumstances.
+Studies revealed on a group of 17 year old school girls, showed that 70% thought it was ok for the partner they attract, to hit them in certain circumstances.
 This may not be typical, but what is frightening is that this wasn’t even a low socio-economic background, but a working class, rural background, who were considered to be balanced behind closed doors.

-There are 4 reasons why we attract who we do but we can put them into 4 categories:
+There are many reasons why we attract who we do but we can put them into 4 categories: